 You can become a counsellor both with or without a degree.
 For graduates, it’s possible to enter the profession with a degree in any subject.
 A mature attitude and relevant experience is considered to be as important as the degree subject you studied, although a psychology or social science degree can be advantageous.

 Although there are no set requirements for practising as a counsellor, most employers would expect you to belong to one of the voluntary registers for counsellors maintained by relevant professional bodies listed by the Professional Standards Authority.
 These professional bodies include the British Association for Counselling and Psychotherapy (BACP).

 Student membership of BACP is open to those studying on a BACP-accredited course or other counselling course at diploma, undergraduate or postgraduate level.
 Registration is open to those who have completed BACP-accredited training or who meet BACP's registration requirements in other ways.
 A list of accredited courses is available from the BACP website.

 - Patience and a calm manner

 - Ability to cope with emotional situations

-- Ability to relate to a wide range of people
+- Ability to relate to and adapt communication style to suit a wide range of people